Oliver & Company: Writing and story revisions

 Rita initially had a bigger role in early drafts, but her role became smaller in the final cut.
 Oliver's most essential relationship was intended to be with Rita (similar to Oliver and Nancy's relationship in the novel and adaptations), but it was changed to focus his relationship with Dodger.
 In early drafts of the film, Rita had an implied relationship with one of Sykes's Dobermanns, being referred as "[her] ex".
 Their encounters included a sexual undertone during the alley scene and a scene where the Dobermanns romantically see Rita turning on the television "with a sexy bash of the hip".
 Rita was also intended to be murdered like in the novel and adaptations.
 In a draft dating September 26, 1985, the writers were deciding whether to kill Rita or not.
-Later, in a draft dating October 21, 1985, they eventually decided to not kill her.
-However, Rita was planned to be injured with bandages, but it was discarded.
+In a draft dating October 21, 1985, they decided to not kill her.
+Rita was planned to be injured with bandages, but it was discarded.

 In the novel and several adaptations, Oliver's abandonment was in a workhouse.
 For the film, it was moved to the opening scene, depicting Oliver and the kittens in a box instead of a workhouse.
 The film's opening was also intended to include Sykes's two Dobermanns murdering Oliver's parents, setting the story to focus on Oliver exacting his revenge as detailed in a draft.
 At the end of the film, the birthday party was originally for Georgette, but it was later changed for Jenny's birthday party to be held instead.
 The scene when Tito gets slapped by Georgette was also intended to appear during the film's ending; it was later moved to an earlier scene.